 - The typical capital city dwelling is taking 43 days to sell which is lower than the 48 days it took a year ago but up from a recent low of 36 days.

-- The days on market figure is higher over the year in Brisbane and Perth and unchanged in Sydney, both Sydney and Melbourne have recently seen the days on market figure rising from their lows.
+- The days on market figure is higher over the year in Brisbane and Perth and unchanged in Sydney.
+Both Sydney and Melbourne have recently seen the days on market figure rise from their lows.

 Properties advertised for sale less than a year ago

-- Over the past 28 days, total advertised properties were -4.8% lower than a year ago nationally.
+- Over the past 28 days, total advertised properties, nationally, were -4.8% lower than a year ago.

 Auction clearance rates have eased